 While long-term goals and potential payoffs are good motivators, sometimes you need something a bit more immediate.
-This can be a cash prize for getting the highest score on a training test or completing by a particular date.
+This can be a cash prize for getting the highest score on a training test or completing it by a particular date.
 However, it doesn’t need to be cash.
-A gift card, a certificate of recognition to add to a resume or a gift would also work.
-You may even be able to strike a deal with a local restaurant or theater to offer free meals or tickets to employees who complete certain training.
+A gift card, a certificate of recognition to add to a resume, or an achievement badge would also work.

 At the same time, you should promote how the course can positively impact future career goals because some people will not be motivated by the small rewards and will need the big picture to stay focused.